-Now at this point, my bewildered face made it’s appearance, but she was more than happy to explain that “yellow and red cards aren’t allowed at junior football”.
+Now at this point, I was as confused as a man watching Loose Women, and my bewildered face made it’s appearance, but she was more than happy to explain that “yellow and red cards aren’t allowed at junior football”.
 I tried really, really hard to explain how terribly, terribly wrong she was, but honestly, it was like speaking Chinese to a Mexican.

 As a colleague later told me once he’d refereed this team, she is clearly a loose chip on the microprocessor.